$155M Worth Of STEAM

 Apart from the DPW, which has tentative plans to replace some of the recently removed palms, the Ocean Avenue Association routinely does maintenance work and some plantings.
 In March, the organization partnered with Climate Action Now, a nonprofit that works to increase green infrastructure investments, to plant a variety of greenery — Ironwood trees, manzanita and more — with plans to continue similar beautification efforts next year.

-It was unclear if there is a longterm “tree plan” for the corridor that would outline what species of trees and palms thrive and how much it would cost to plant and maintain them.
+It was unclear if there is a long-term “tree plan” for the corridor outlining what species of trees and palms thrive and how much it would cost to plant and maintain them.

 Keeping the urban canopy along Ocean Avenue green and healthy has been an uphill battle for some residents like Dan Weaver, who said the last time he felt that the neighborhood’s greenery was fully supported was during the administration of Mayor Willie Brown.
 He suspects the neglect comes from City Hall.